Coelecanth/project3-waterBlogged/README.md

 Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

 Example:

+I used font awesome for the icons as it was able to provide the diverse colection of I cons I needed to repreent the individual elelemt

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)